TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/05_lesson/lesson.md

 		* Discuss common issues that students were having each day, provide suggestions for how to overcome those challenges.

 ###Accommodation/Differentiation
+Some students may need a refresher on using a `while` loop to control whether the game is over or not.

+Some students may also need additional assistance or scaffolding for how to randomly choose a character from the dictionary.

 [Do Now]: do_now.md